 Product liability claims are broad and can include injuries and deaths caused by defective automobile parts, defective batteries, defective wiring which create fire or explosion hazards, improperly mixed chemicals, children’s toys, unclear operating instructions for machinery, home improvement tools, and even undercooked food.

 Experienced Chicago wrongful death attorneys can be an enormous benefit to you and your case.
 Our personal injury lawyers have litigated many Chicago wrongful death lawsuits and, thus, have the skill and competence to know how to successfully settle wrongful death cases.
 Do not hesitate to get in touch with our law firm.
-Our wrongful death attorneys are ready to assist you in your case and answer any questions you may have about wrongful death cases.
+Our wrongful death attorneys are ready to assist you in your case and answer any questions you may have about wrongful death cases including how long it may take and what your case is worth.
 Call today for a free consultation to help get compensation for your grief, sorrow, and mental suffering.